The pressure that you choose for your bicycle tires, whether it is a road bike, mountain bike, or hybrid, plays a huge part in comfort and safety.

 Rolling resistance is how much friction occurs between the tire and surface; the greater the friction, the greater the resistance.
 An underinflated tire will provide too much contact with the surface, and therefore too much rolling resistance.
 Perhaps surprisingly, an over-inflated tire also increases rolling resistance; because it constantly bounces on the surface, rather than rolling smoothly along with it.

-To achieve the best grip level and rolling resistance level, it is vital to get the correct tire pressure in your bike tires.
+To achieve the best grip level and rolling resistance level, it is vital to get the correct tires pressure in your bike tires.

 Inner tube vs. Tubeless tires